- PHP Basics

 mysqli_query(connectionVariable, SQLcode, mode)

-Security Concern While Using query() Or mysqli_query()
+Security Concern While Using query() or mysqli_query()

-To avoid SQL injection against your database, use parameterized prepared statements, along with filtered parameters.
+To avoid SQL injection against your database, use parameterized prepared statements along with filtered parameters.
 For example:

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn->connect_errno) { $sql = "INSERT INTO `customer`(`name`, `age`, `email`) VALUES (?, ?, ?)"; $qry = $conn->prepare($sql); $qry->bind_param("sis", $name, $age, $email); $name = $conn->real_escape_string("Ethan"); $age = 31; $email = $conn->real_escape_string("ethan@xyz.com"); $qry->execute(); } $conn->close(); ?>